How to roll a die?

 Some games require 4-sided dice, some require 20-sided dice.
 Each time the number of sides changes, the shape of the die changes too.
 Pyramid shapes, diamond shapes, even nearly spherical dice with a hundred sides exist.

-Dice have been used for a long time to enable people to play games of chance, and to gamble on the results.
+Dice roll have been used for a long time to enable people to play games of chance, and to gamble on the results.
 You only need look to modern casinos to see how prevalent dice-based gambling is.

-How do you play die?
+How do you play dice?

 Playing the game of die or dice can mean a number of things.
 Lots of games are around that involve the use of dice, from Yahtzee to Monopoly.
 However, you can play games with just a few dice on their own.
+So what is the meaning of how you play dice?

 A common pure-dice game is Craps, which is played with two dice.
 The game is played by betting on the result of a roll.
 Each round of Craps has two phases, named “Come Out” and “Point”.